Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-From the perspective of the servers, each sees a uniform random vector with element being $0$ or non zero with equal probability.
+From the perspective of the servers, each sees a uniform random vector with an element being zero or non-zero with equal probability.
 Thus, the privacy of the index $i$ is guaranteed.
 Specifically, following the privacy requirement in \eqref{equ-queries messages and answers are independent of index} for the $j$th server we have,